 California Waterfowl works closely with government agencies and private landowners to improve habitats and manage for healthy waterfowl populations in California.
 Wetland restoration and enhancement projects focus on breeding and migratory waterfowl habitat and work to increase public hunting opportunity.

-Our efforts are driven by the goals and objectives identified in the four species-specific programs below:
+Our efforts are driven by the goals and objectives identified in the three species-specific programs below:

 California Waterfowl works very closely with public agencies, other non profit orgranizations and private landowners to deliver quality habitat restoration and enhancement projects throughout.
 Our biologists are working throughout the state with regional expertise.